FarsanaPH/Resume-Builder-frontend/README.md

 ## Features

 - **Full CRUD on Resumes**
-  Create / View / Update / Delete Resumes with structured sections.
+  Create, view, edit, and delete resumes with structured sections.

 - **Component Reusability**
   Shared, reusable components for efficiency — e.g., the **same modal used for Editing**